 Systemic enzymes help to build and maintain overall health.
 They may be taken to address specific issues, but just as often are used to promote prevention and provide general body support.
 Supported processes include the breakdown of excess mucus, fibrin, many toxins, allergens, and clotting factors.

-Many people use systemic enzymes as an alternative to NSAIDS, or non-steroidal anti-inflammatory drugs, since they also can be helpful in the temporary reduction of inflammation.
+Many people use systemic enzymes instead of NSAIDS, or non-steroidal anti-inflammatory drugs, since they also can be helpful in the temporary reduction of swelling.
 Unlike NSAIDS, systemic enzymes are able to pinpoint only the harmful circulating immune complexes (CICs) without suppressing the CICs that are beneficial.

 Systemic enzymes have also been found helpful for: